2007 French Open – Mixed doubles

-The 2007 French Open mixed doubles tennis tournament was held in Paris, France from 27 May through to 10 June 2007.
+The 2007 French Open mixed doubles tennis tournament was held in Paris from 27 May through to 10 June 2007.
 The defending champions were Katarina Srebotnik and Nenad Zimonjić, but they lost to Nathalie Dechy and Andy Ram in the finals.

+This was the first French Open to replace the final advantage set for a super tie-break in the mixed doubles category.